From Entropy to Epiplexity: Rethinking Information for Computationally Bounded Intelligence: Measuring Epiplexity and Time-Bounded Entropy

 To isolate the description length of $P_M$ alone, we adopt the heuristic in \citet{zhang2020measuring} and \citet{finzi2025compute}: we first estimate the description length of the training data given $P_M$ as its entropy code length under the final model, $L({Z_{:M}|P_M}) = \sum_{i=0}^{M-1} \log 1/P_M(Z_i)$.
 Then, appealing to the symmetry of information, which states $K(P_M) = K(Z_{:M}, P_M) - K(Z_{:M}|P_M)$ up to constant terms, we estimate the description length of $P_M$ as the difference $L({Z_{:M}, P_M}) - L({Z_{:M} | P_M})$:

 If $Z_i$ is sampled i.i.d., as is typically the case, then the code length for the model \emph{can be visualized as the area under the loss curve above the final loss} in \Cref{fig:estimate_epi}.
 Intuitively, the model absorbs a significant amount of information from the data if training yields a sustained and substantial reduction in loss.
-For random data, $\log 1/P_i(Z_i)$ never decreases, while for simple data, $\log 1/P_i(Z_i)$ drops rapidly and stabilizes, both leading to small $|\mathrm{P}_{\mathrm{preq}}|.$
+For random data, $\log 1/P_i(Z_i)$ never decreases, while for simple data, $\log 1/P_i(Z_i)$ drops rapidly and stabilizes, both leading to small $|\mathrm{P}_{\mathrm{preq}}|.$ We note that the prequential loss values are effectively taken on estimates of the \emph{test loss}, because they evaluate the log probabilities on a batch before it is trained on, a central detail to the coding scheme.
+In cases where train and test diverge, such as when there is overfitting, this difference could become important important.

 Encoding the test dataset $X$ (not to be confused with the training data) using this model, we obtain a two-part code of expected length $|\mathrm{P}_{\mathrm{preq}}| + \E[\log 1/P_M(X)]$ that runs in time $6ND + 2N\D.$ We optimize the training hyperparameters (e.g., learning rate) and the trade-off between $N$ and $D$ subject to the time bound $6ND + 2N\D \leq T$ to find the optimal $P^\star$ that minimizes the two-part code within this family, and estimate epiplexity and time-bounded entropy as $\rS_T(X) = |\mathrm{P}_{\mathrm{preq}}^\star|$ and $\rH_T(X)= \E[\log1/P^\star(X)].$ The better these hyperparameters are optimized, the more accurate our estimates become.
 We use the Maximal Update Parameterization ($\mu$P) \citep{yang2022tensor} to ensure the optimal learning rate and initialization are consistent across model sizes, simplifying tuning.
 We estimate the expectation $\E[\log 1/P_M(X)]$ by its empirical value on held-out validation data, i.e., the validation loss scaled by the size of $X$.
 We detail the full procedure in \Cref{app:measure}, such as how we choose the hyperparameters and estimate the Pareto frontier of MDL vs compute.